Hoe-farming

 Hoe-farming is the earliest form of agriculture practiced in the Neolithic Revolution.

 Early forms of the plough (ard) were introduced throughout the Near East (Naqada II) and Europe (Linear Pottery culture) by the 5th to 4th millennium BC.

 The invention spread throughout Greater Persia and parts of Central Asia, reaching East Asia in the 2nd millennium BC (Chinese Bronze Age).

+The term hoe-farming was introduced (as Hackbau, as opposed to Ackerbau) by Eduard Hahn in 1910.

 The parts of the world where agriculture was introduced but not the plough (in the case of the New World up to the introduction of plough-farming with European colonization) were named the hoe-cultivation belt (Hackbaugürtel) by Hahn (1914), followed by Werth (1954).